 This wasn’t the first time I dealt with UI testing.
 And I am definitely getting a hang of it.
 I believe it goes in hand with the fact that I detest using mocks in tests and prefer to test the real thing.
 Sacrificing test purity for better coverage is better, IMHO.

 I’ve done quite a bit of Win32 UI testing: read this post.
-In fact, the entire dotNetInstaller InstallEditor test suite manipulates UI – check out the source of this test.
+In fact, the entire dotNetInstaller InstallEditor test suite manipulates UI.
 For the anecdote I was writing a DNI feature on the Subway and the guy sitting next to me looked at my computer as if it were possessed.
 He proceeded telling me a story about how he thought his computer was hijacked, what the best Anti-Virus was and how he got rid of unusual Windows problems.
 He was incredible and spoke with great passion.
 I gave him my card and asked him to come and give a motivational talk on the topic of “computers have a life of their own”.
 Too bad he never did.

 I’ve done a bit of GWT UI testing with Selenium.
 That was a major pain.
 Capybara definitely takes a lot of that pain away.

 I know the test automation community is always complaining about brittle and slow tests that involve a real browser.
 I refuse to be a hater – UI test automation, otherwise known as integration testing, has saved my product’s behind many, many times.